Anti-Sexual Harassment Training: What Works and What Doesn’t

 - Get Comfortable With Sexual Lingo: Training on the subject matter of sexual harassment will inevitably include the use of words and phrases that may be uncomfortable for employees to hear and use among each other.
 In order to facilitate a meaningful training with real-life scenarios, the trainer cannot be someone who easily blushes or stammers at the names of private parts or sexual acts (or someone who needs to pump hand sanitizer directly into his/her mouth after asking a question, like Claire from HR).
 A good trainer must make employees feel comfortable with the uncomfortable.

 - Give Trigger Warnings: Some employers may grumble about this one, but if you are planning to provide a comprehensive sexual harassment training (which you should), consider providing a trigger warning in advance.
 While not legally required, the burden of providing a simple trigger warning is low, demonstrates sensitivity, and empowers victims to feel like they have a choice about whether to participate in a portion of a training that may be particularly upsetting to them.

-While there is no one-size-fits-all approach to anti-harassment training, and they are not a panacea, there are tangible improvements that employers can make to provide more meaningful programs, centered around interactive participation by employees, that take into account the unique aspects of their organizational culture, size, hierarchy, and industry.
+While there is no one-size-fits-all approach to anti-harassment training, and they are not a panacea, there are tangible improvements that colleges and universities can make to provide more meaningful programs centered around interactive participation by employees, that take into account the unique aspects of their organizational culture, size, and hierarchy.
 The time has come for employers to make a harassment-free work environment a priority as opposed to a back-burner issue.